 This is one of the camcorder features that is very important for post-production work… This series of frame-accurate numbers is assigned to a specific video frame.
 The number includes hours, minutes, seconds, and elapsed frames.

-Explore the features on your camcorder so that you get a good understanding of what they are and how to use them.
+It's a good idea to explore the features on your camcorder so that you get a good understanding of what they are and how to use them.

 Becoming an expert in the use of the features built-in to your camcorder will mean that you will have control over your shooting environment…